74% of HR Professionals Are Liars: They Claim That They Don’t Research Candidates On Facebook, Twitter, or LinkedIn

 Today, it’s second nature to immediately turn to Google, Facebook, Twitter, or LinkedIn to search for someone online.
 I’m not saying it should be a starting point, but it should definitely be in a recruiter’s bag of tricks.
 I can’t help but think that those who participated in the study are either not telling the truth or don’t know how to properly stalk search for someone online.

 Here are a few things that you should know as an HR Pro when it comes to searching for a candidate online.

-- LinkedIn: Finding someone on LinkedIn is pretty easy as well, but before you start searching make sure you’re anonymous so that candidates they don’t see that you were searching for them.
+LinkedIn: Finding someone on LinkedIn is pretty easy as well, but before you start searching make sure you’re anonymous so that candidates don’t see that you were searching for them.

 Final thought from my friend--an offensive online presence could hurt a candidate as much as a candidate having no online presence at all.

 “It makes me suspicious when I search for a candidate online and nothing comes back.
-It's 2015, who doesn’t have an online presence?!?!?”
+In today's age of everything being online, who doesn’t have an online presence?!?!?”